Exploring the Sherwin Williams Wood Stain Chart

 Interior vs. Exterior Stains

 Not all stains are created equal, and Sherwin Williams makes it clear which ones are for indoor or outdoor use.
-I learned this the hard way when I used an interior stain on an outdoor project—let’s just say the rain wasn’t kind!
+Interior stains lack the UV and moisture protection outdoor projects need — using one outside leads to rapid fading and water damage.
 Here’s the breakdown.

 Interior Stains

 Interior stains are designed for furniture, cabinets, or paneling.
 They focus on enhancing the wood’s beauty without worrying about weather.
-I used Sherwin Williams Minwax interior stain on a coffee table, and the smooth, rich finish made it a showstopper.
+Sherwin-Williams’ Minwax interior stains are a popular choice for furniture pieces like coffee tables, known for a smooth, rich finish.
 These stains are easy to apply and come in a variety of colors to match your home’s vibe.

 Popular Sherwin-Williams interior wood stain colors